•Title: The Path Of The Law

 The Path of the Law will enjoy the sensation of having at his side a guide, philosopher, and teacher who carefully guides him to learning, understanding, and mastering the law.
 To read and re-read this book is to experience taking on some of the things he has learned from a great teacher and to become excited about the subject too.

 What Is This Book About?

-Obviously, many changes and improvements have taken place in the legal profession and in legal education since Holmes wrote this essay in 1897.
-But in this book Holmes is not concerned with the practical minute details of learning about the law: “Theory is my subject, not practical details.
+Many changes and improvements have occurred in the legal profession and education since Holmes wrote this essay in 1897.
+But in this book, Holmes is not concerned with the practical minute details of learning about the law: “Theory is my subject, not practical details.

 The modes of teaching have been improved since my time, but ability and industry will master the raw material with any mode.
 Theory is the most important part of the dogma of the law, as the architect is the most important man who takes part in the building of a house.”

 Holmes was in a position to speak about American law with great authority.
 After graduating from Harvard with his law degree, he taught law there.
 He then served for 20 years on the Supreme Judicial Court of Massachusetts.
 Then he was appointed to the U.S. Supreme Court as an Associate Justice, where he served for 30 years.

 Despite his fancy titles and extensive experience, Holmes never talks down to the reader of this book.
 Holmes’ evident love of the law and his desire to help others understand this attraction is loud and clear to the reader.
 Holmes uses many easy-to-understand examples throughout the essay to make his point.